malevolentninja/codeSchool/MongoDB/theMagicalMarvels_MongoDB/Level_One.md

   "damage": {"magic": 10, "melee": 0}
 }
 ```
 Can you tell which validation they break?
-Unique_id
+Answer: Unique_id

 Explanation: Unique_id is broken because both the objects appear to have the same ObjectId,
 this is meant to be a unique set of numbers assigned to each object.
 It should never be the same.